yeniHan/PP03_Bulletin-board/README.md

 - Max.
 10 tags<br/>
 - The same tag can't be added.<br/>
 <br/>
-If the conditions was not met, an alert message'll report about the error.
+If any of the conditions was not met, an alert message'll report about the error.
 <br/><br/>

 <h3>4.
 File attatchment</h3>